 We are all familiar with the threat of phishing: fraudulent emails and websites designed to trick recipients into revealing sensitive information, especially banking details.
 Text messages and voice calls are also exploited to “fish” for data, and these techniques are called “smishing” (with the “s” of SMS) and “vishing” for fraudulent voice messages.

-Targeting a CM.com customer account is attractive to the fraudsters for two reasons: they can send out messages for free, and they can hide their identity.
-If your account is compromised, the fraudulent messages are coming from you.
+Targeting a CM.com customer account is attractive to fraudsters for two reasons: they can send out free messages and hide their identity.
+If your account is compromised, fraudulent statements are coming from you.

-Next to phishing, smishing and vishing, fraudsters may also try to leverage your account to initiate voice calls to premium rate numbers – for which the CM.com account holder will then be charged.
+Next to phishing, smishing, and vishing, fraudsters may also try to leverage your account to initiate voice calls to premium rate numbers – for which the CM.com account holder will be charged.